 One of my favorite parts of the course was that each video lesson included an extra mini-lesson for moms who work outside the home.
 Even though I work at home, I really liked watching these extra videos for the added tips and tricks she provided for super busy parents.

 The course also goes into daily maintenance solutions, which were super helpful.
 Stacy’s tips about laundry have already made my laundry routine much easier.

 Want to get help from Stacy?
-The Home Management How-To course is open through March 31.
+The Home Management How-To course is open now.